Case study · Solo founder · 2026

 Signals

-- Conversations with my wife, friends: Same pattern.
+- Conversations with my wife and friends.
+Same pattern.
 They wanted to know if they would be OK, not where every dollar went.

 If the app could simulate tight days ahead of time, it could reduce anxiety without turning budgeting into a second job.